 Anyone who has ever had a toothache can tell you searching for a dentist that will see you for a dental emergency can be quite difficult.
 Whether you broke a front tooth biting into a caramel apple at a festival, or woke up with an abscess due to dental neglect, we can help.
-Call our office, and our highly trained office staff will get you set up with a same day dental appointment for your dental emergency.
+Call our office, and our highly trained office staff will get you set up with the same day dental appointment for your dental emergency.
 When you visit our offices our gentle dentist will assess your dental emergency, and work to eliminate your tooth pain.
 Our services are top notch and affordable.
-Houston Dentist, Dr. Kamila Husain, who specializes in Invisalign reminds us not to let fear of the dentist, or fear of high dental bills scare you away from relieving your tooth pain today.
+Houston Dentist, Dr. Kamila Husain, who specializes in Invisalign reminds us not to let fear of the dentist or fear of high dental bills scare you away from relieving your tooth pain today.

 What to Expect from Your Emergency Dentist

-Despite the way you have been treated in the past, our Emergency Dentist will not lecture you, or make you feel guilty about your dental emergency.
-Instead, we will work quickly and expertly to assess your situation, and to come up with a dental plan that meets your physical needs as well as your budget needs.
-Because we understand that some patients have dental emergencies because fear of the dentist, or tight budgets make it impossible to visit a dentist for preventive care.
-For these patients we offer gentle techniques, sedation if necessary, and affordable dental arrangements.
+Despite the way you have been treated in the past, our Emergency Dentists will not lecture you, or make you feel guilty about your dental emergency.
+Instead, we will work quickly and expertly to assess your situation and to come up with a dental plan that meets your physical needs as well as your budget needs.
+Because we understand that some patients have dental emergencies because of the fear of the dentist or tight budgets makes it impossible to visit a dentist for preventive care.
+For these patients, we offer gentle techniques, sedation if necessary, and affordable dental arrangements.
 Whenever you experience extreme toothache pain, contact the toothache relief experts, and we will get you feeling better in no time.

 Our Dentists provide the following emergency dental services.